Triplet-Watershed for Hyperspectral Image Classification: Empirical Analysis

 \emph{Graph Construction:} Note that the watershed classifier is defined on edge-weighted graphs.
 This is constructed as follows \begin{itemize} \item The set of vertices $V$ is taken to be the set of all the pixels in the dataset ignoring the $\{\text{labels}=0\}$ class.
-Since, these points do not have any groundtruth labels. \item The edge set $E$ is taken to be the union of 4-adjacency edges induced by the vertex set $V$ (on the image) and EMST (Euclidean Minimum Spanning Tree) edges on the feature space.
-The EMST edges are obtained by considering the top $32$ principal components and constructing the MST on $V$ using the EMST algorithm \cite{DBLP:conf/kdd/MarchRG10}. \item Given a representation obtained thanks to the neural network, the edge weights are computed using Euclidean distance.
+Since, these points do not have any groundtruth labels. \item The edge set $E$ is taken to be the union of 4-adjacency edges induced by the vertex set $V$ (on the image) and edges obtained by EMST (Euclidean Minimum Spanning Tree \cite{DBLP:conf/kdd/MarchRG10}) for Indianpines (IP), University of Pavia (UP) and Kennedy Space Centre (KSC), and K-Neighbour edges with k=50 for University of Houston (UH) dataset.
+The EMST and K-Neighbour edges are obtained by considering the top $32$ principal components. \item Given a representation obtained thanks to the neural network, the edge weights are computed using Euclidean distance.
 This representation (and hence the edge weights themselves) is updated at every epoch during training, while the edge set itself is never updated. \end{itemize}